Mother Angelica: Disharmony at the monastery

 In early February 2016, Pope Francis, while en route to Cuba for an apostolic visit, recorded a message for Mother Angelica: "To Mother Angelica, with my blessing and I ask you to pray for me; I need it.
 God bless you, Mother Angelica."
 Near the end of that month, her fellow nuns at Our Lady of Angels Monastery called for prayers on her behalf, saying in a statement: "Mother's condition remains delicate and she receives devoted care day and night by her sisters and nurses.
 In God's Providence, she was able to receive the special Jubilee grace of passing through the Holy Door shortly after its opening.
 Although she is most often sleeping, from time to time Mother will give a radiant smile. ...
 Please continue to keep her in your prayers; each day is a gift!"

 Mother Angelica remained at the monastery until her death on March 27, 2016, Easter Sunday, at the age of 92, from complications due to the stroke she had 14 years prior.
 At the time of her death, she "also suffered from Bell's palsy, heart disease and asthma."

-Mother Angelica held the Catholic belief in redemptive suffering, wherein human suffering can become meritorious if offered to Jesus Christ and mystically united with his suffering.
+Mother Angelica held the Catholic belief in redemptive suffering, whereby human suffering can become meritorious if offered to Jesus Christ and mystically united with his suffering.
 For this, in her period of declining health, Mother Angelica "instructed her nuns to do everything to keep her alive, no matter how much she suffered, because every day she suffered, she suffered for God."
-EWTN chaplain Joseph Mary Wolfe told reporters that Mother Angelica's desire to unite with Jesus in suffering was fulfilled when she "went into her death throes on Good Friday".
+EWTN chaplain Father Joseph Mary Wolfe told reporters that Mother Angelica's desire to unite with Jesus in suffering was fulfilled when she "went into her death throes on Good Friday".

+Fr.
 Wolfe recalled that "Mother began to cry out early in the morning from the pain that she was having.
 She had a fracture in her bones because of the length of time she had been bedridden.
 They said you could hear it down the hallways, that she was crying out on Good Friday from what she was going through.
 These two people [a caregiver and one of the sisters of her order] said to me she has excruciating pain."
+Fr.
 Wolfe said that "After the 3 o'clock hour arrived on Good Friday she was more calm, she was more peaceful."

-By 5:30 a.m. on Easter Sunday, Wolfe was contacted by Mother Delores, who told him Mother Angelica "was really struggling, she wasn't doing very well."
-Wolfe went to her bedside to administer the last rites, with the sisters of her order then praying the Divine Office around her.
-As it was Easter Sunday, the usual prayers had additional Alleluias, which are otherwise not recited in the Office for the Dead, something Wolfe felt to be significant.
-Around 10:30 a.m., Father Paschal said Mass in her room and she received Viaticum (final Communion).
+By 5:30 a.m. on Easter Sunday, Fr.
+Wolfe was contacted by Mother Delores, who told him Mother Angelica "was really struggling, she wasn't doing very well."
+He went to her bedside to administer the last rites, with the sisters of her order praying the Divine Office around her.
+As it was Easter Sunday, the usual prayers had additional Alleluias, which are otherwise not recited in the Office for the Dead, and something that Fr.
+Wolfe felt to be significant.
+Around 10:30 a.m., another priest Father Paschal said Mass in her room and she received Viaticum (final Communion).
 She died shortly before 5:00 p.m.